kevinluk1/HaikuGenerator/README.md

 The web-app works best on desktop browsers (tested on Chrome, Firefox)

-Future updates include ChatGPT integration to "interpret" the deeper meaning behind the Markov-generated poems.
+Future updates include ChatGPT integration to "interpret" the "deeper" meaning behind the Markov-generated poems.
+It highlights the idea of AI creating meaning from essentially nothing.

 Link: https://frontend-vw1x.onrender.com/ (Render spins down services after inactivity for 15 minutes -- it may take a few minutes to spin up if no one has visited the site recently)